Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 During the initial setup phase, roles are provisionally assigned to each infrastructure component. `Infrastructure A`{.action} serves as the initial production environment, while `infrastructure B`{.action} serves as the staging environment.
 At this stage, we will consider them to be similar to one another.

-A `blue-green`{.action} infrastructure involves switching from infrastructure A to infrastructure B, once infrastructure B has been fully updated and validated.
+A **blue-green** infrastructure involves switching from infrastructure A to infrastructure B, once infrastructure B has been fully updated and validated.
 The Load Balancer will manage this switch.

 The diagram below gives a general idea of the architecture: